dse/gridation/README.md

 # Gridation

-It's ZURB Foundation but *only* the Grid stuff.
-As in, I literally took ZURB Foundation's CSS and removed everything that wasn't related to the Grid.
+It's ZURB Foundation but *only* the Responsive Grid stuff.
+As in, I literally took ZURB Foundation's CSS and removed everything that wasn't related to the Responsive Grid.

 Because you might think ZURB Foundation's custom download tool (or Foundation Essentials) would allow you to only select Grid, but